rubymonsters/ruby-for-beginners/02_learning_to_program.md

 Over time, while you repeat basic concepts of Ruby over and over again (by the way of doing excercises, and writing code) you will notice that things become very natural, and this probably will happen much quicker than you think.

+*At first, you will not understand anything.
+It'll be weird, just like with learning any human language.
+You will struggle with words, and not know what symbols are what, and it'll all be very confusing.
+Then one day BANG your brain will snap and you will suddenly "get it."
+If you keep doing the exercises and keep trying to understand them, you will get it.* from the great book [Learn Ruby The Hard Way](http://learnrubythehardway.org/book/intro.html) by Zed Shaw.

+TODO add advice to never copy and paste code, instead type it, and format it well